ethz-asl/linter/README.md

 ./linter/init-git-hooks.py
 ```

-You can add the linter submodule in a subfolder of your repo, e.g.:
+You can also add the linter submodule in a subfolder of your repo, e.g.:
 ```bash
 mkdir $YOUR_REPO/dev_tools
 cd  $YOUR_REPO/dev_tools